Section 124.136 | Parental leave and benefits.

 (iii) A legal guardian of and reside in the same household as a newly adopted child.

 (b) Employees may elect to receive five thousand dollars for adoption expenses in lieu of receiving the paid leave benefit provided under this section.
 Such payment may be requested upon placement of the child in the employee's home.
 If the child is already residing in the home, payment may be requested at the time the adoption is approved.

 (3) The average number of regular hours worked, which shall include all hours of holiday pay and other types of paid leave, during the three-month period immediately preceding the day parental leave of absence begins shall be used to determine eligibility and benefits under this section for part-time employees, but such benefits shall not exceed forty hours per week.
 If an employee has not worked for a three-month period, the number of hours for which the employee has been scheduled to work per week during the employee's period of employment shall be used to determine eligibility and benefits under this section.

-(B) Parental leave granted under this section shall not exceed six continuous weeks, which shall include four weeks or one hundred sixty hours of paid leave for permanent full-time employees and a prorated number of hours of paid leave for permanent part-time employees.
+(C) Parental leave granted under this section shall not exceed six consecutive weeks, which shall include four weeks or one hundred sixty hours of paid leave for permanent full-time employees and a prorated number of hours of paid leave for permanent part-time employees.
+Parental leave shall be taken within one year of the birth of the child, delivery of the stillborn child, or placement of the child for adoption.
 All employees granted parental leave shall serve a waiting period of fourteen days that begins on the day parental leave begins and during which they shall not receive paid leave under this section.
 Employees may choose to work during the waiting period.
 During the remaining four weeks of the leave period, employees shall receive paid leave equal to seventy per cent of their base rate of pay.
 All of the following apply to employees granted parental leave:

 (1) They remain eligible to receive all employer-paid benefits and continue to accrue all other forms of paid leave as if they were in active pay status.